Somanya

-Somanya is a town and the capital of Yilo Krobo District, a district in the Eastern Region of south Ghana.
-Somanya has a 2013 settlement population of 20,596 people.And currently has a settlement population of 16,441,362 in the year 2021.
+Somanya is a town and the capital of Yilo Krobo Municipal District, a district in the Eastern Region of south Ghana.
+Somanya has a 2013 settlement population of 20,596 people.
+And currently has a settlement population of 16,441,362 in the year 2021.
 Because the town is surrounded by a number of farming communities to the north of it, the name Somanya is used to encompass a collection of smaller communities around a bigger one.
 As a result, the 2010 Population and Housing Census conducted by the Government of Ghana put the population of Somanya at 87,847, representing 3.3% of the region's total population.
 Males constitute 48.2 percent of the population while females represent 51.8 percent, according to the Ghana Census Bureau.
 The entire Krobo district is described as rural, and Somanya is the municipal district center of the surrounding smaller towns.
 With the capital of Ghana, Accra, rapidly expanding northwards, the traveling distance between Somanya and Accra is shrinking and now is around 30 mi.
 The temperatures are highest on average in March, at around 28.4 °C. At 25.1 °C on average, August is the coldest month of the year.